glotzerlab/hoomd-rs/hoomd-microstate/ARCHITECTURE.md

 structures.
 Code that uses `Microstate` can require one or more trait bounds to ensure that the particle has the appropriate attributes.

-_Ideally_, the `Body` and `Site` traits have position only to enable simulations of isotropic systems without needing to store unused orientations.
+_Ideally_, the `BodyProperties` and `SiteProperties` general types allow position only to enable simulations of isotropic systems without needing to store unused orientations.
 However, Rust lacks specialization.
 As the implementation evolves, we will see if this remains feasible or if we can keep orientation in a separate trait or not.

+Here are the traits that the `*Properties` types may have:

+* `Position<V>` - Holds a position vector that describes the location of the body or site in space.
-* `Body` - Describes a type that has a position and a number of sites.
+* `Orientation<R>` - Holds an orientation that describes a rotation from a local reference frame to the space frame of a body or site.
-   Generalized on the site.
-* `Site` - A site has a position.
-* `Orientable` - Provides `orientation`.
-Can be applied to both bodies and sites.
 * `Dynamic`? - Mass, velocity, ... needed for MD.
 TODO: Need separate names to differentiate between dynamic point particles and dynamic orientable particles?
 Nominally only applies to bodies.
 However, some algorithms (e.g. DPD) need to know the velocity of individual sites.
+OR: Do we make Mass, Velocity, AngularMomentum, etc... all separate traits to allow complete generality when any subset is required (or not).

 ## Topology